ansible-community/ara/doc/source/api-usage.rst

     # Import the client
     from ara.clients.http import AraHttpClient

-    # Instanciate the HTTP client with an endpoint where ara-server is listening
+    # Instanciate the HTTP client with an endpoint where an API server is listening
     client = AraHttpClient(endpoint="https://api.demo.recordsansible.org")

 Example API usage